Rouge River AOC

 Beneficial Use Impairments

 An interim success of remediation and restoration work is removing BUIs.
 BUIs are designations given by the International Joint Commission representing different types of significant environmental degradation.
 As cleanup work is completed, and monitoring demonstrates sufficient environmental health improvements, BUIs can be removed.
-No BUIs have been removed from the Rouge River AOC.
 Once all BUIs are removed, the process of delisting the AOC can begin.

 - Restrictions on Fish and Wildlife Consumption